-Say this is your current scenario – you’re looking for a job after graduating from Uni, or after leaving your previous work, and you sit there being confronted with the question:
+Say this is your current scenario – you’re looking for a job after graduating from Uni, or after leaving your previous job, you’re confronted with the question…………….

-You start scrolling through your phone or computer, searching for jobs, for tips on how and where to find jobs, and you stumble upon this blog (by the way, welcome).
-If that’s where you are right now, let’s start with this tip; to find a job, you need to be active—sitting back and waiting for something to pop-up won’t work, most especially in the current employment climate.
+You are scrolling through your phone and searching for jobs.
+Finding tips on how and where to find jobs, and you stumble upon our blog (by the way, Welcome!).
+If that’s where you are right now, let’s start with this tip – to find a job, you need to be active.
+Sitting back and waiting for something to pop-up won’t work.
+Especially in the current employment climate.

-Make it easy for recruiters to see your phone number or email address, an overview of your skills; make their jobs easier by being more visible.
-Being visible makes you more accessible and being accessible takes you a step further to being noticed by recruiters, so don’t be elusive.
+Make it easy for recruiters to see your details, overview of your skills and just generally be more visible.
+It makes you more accessible and being accessible takes you a step further to being noticed by recruiters.

-- Have a System – Save the jobs you’ve applied for so you can easily follow-up.
-Don’t just give out resumes everywhere hoping somebody would call you back.
+- Have a System – Save the jobs you’ve applied for.
+Later you can easily follow-up.
+Don’t just send resumes everywhere hoping someone will call you back.
 Be intentional.

-- Follow-up – If you haven’t heard back from the companies you’ve applied for, don’t lose heart.
-Just because you haven’t received any feedback, doesn’t mean that the position is already filled.
+- Follow Up – If you haven’t heard from the companies you’ve applied for don’t lose heart.
 Don’t be afraid to send an email or make a call.

-- Don’t Give Up – Sometimes the companies you’re applying for may be in a slump, or maybe there are more applicants than vacancies, but don’t give up.
-It may feel frustrating getting rejected, but you know what they say in sales; “every No brings you closer to a Yes.”
+- Don’t Give Up – Sometimes companies may be in a slump, or have different priorities.
+Remain positive.
+It may feel frustrating, but you know what they say ‘every No brings you closer to a Yes’.

 Lastly, remember to take heart.
-It may take time to get a job you’re looking for, but with persistence and the right attitude, nothing is impossible.
+It may take time to get your dream job, but with persistence and the right attitude nothing is impossible.